 Beautiful at any time of the year, there is something extra lovely about Loch Tay when clothed in white.

 Wishing each of you a happy week!

 If you would like to join in the fun of the weekly challenges, click here.

 It was a gorgeous Scottish morning, the start of a day that held the promise of adventure and discovery.
 Mr. C and I were out early, cruising along the B852 (General Wade’s Military Road), on the south side of Loch Ness, when true to the promise, we happened upon Boleskine Cemetery, a lovely burial ground nestled in between the road and the loch.
 You know us.
 We just had to pull over and take a closer look.

 I am so glad it’s finally fall.
-It’s my favorite season.
-Although we are still in the throes of a long, hot, dry summer here in Virginia, there is promise on the horizon.
+My favorite season!
+Although we are still in the throes of what has been a long, hot, dry summer here in Virginia, there is promise on the horizon.
 There is a perceptible change in the light as the days begin to shorten.
-Mornings are cooler and the trees are beginning to show a little color.
-I have to remind myself that it won’t be long before the heat will finally yield, giving way to those wonderful, crisp, sweater wearing days of autumn.
+Mornings are cooler, and the trees are beginning to show a little color.
+I have to remind myself that it won’t be long before the heat finally yields, giving way to those beautiful, crisp, sweater-wearing days of autumn.

-Anyway, I have been on a short two week break from blogging but today I am back and excited to share with you a very cool castle ruin.
+Anyway, I have been on a short two-week break from blogging, but today I am back and excited to share with you a very cool castle ruin.